isomerpages/mse-zerowaste/_zero-waste/06-chapter2.md

 ### SETTING NEW TARGETS TOWARDS ZERO WASTE

-Under the Sustainable Singapore Blueprint
-2015, we set the 2030 target of increasing our national recycling rate to 70%, domestic recycling rate to 30% and non-domestic recycling rate to 81%.
+Under the [Sustainable Singapore Blueprint 2015](http://www.sustainablesingapore.gov.sg){:target="_blank"}, we set the 2030 target of increasing our national recycling rate to 70%, domestic recycling rate to 30% and non-domestic recycling rate to 81%.